To get started just install and enable the features module

 - Disabled - a feature is a module, and therefore must be enabled before it can be used.
 Otherwise, it is disabled.

 - Revert- if a feature has been overridden, it can be reverted.
-This means that the version in the database is destroyed and the version defined in code, in your feature, is used.
+This means that the version of the database is destroyed and the version defined in code, in your feature, is used.

 - Update - updating an overridden feature will ensure that the version of the feature defined in code is made to match the version stored in the database.